CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - But design not determined: you choose designs to solve problems, how much complexity to trade for testability
 - Traditional TDD has trade offs
 - Coverage: avoid double-testing—BDD would disagree
-- Validations: assume the library works
+- Example of ActiveRecord validations: assume the framework works
 - TDD discipline: decide when to be in it and when not to
 - People do more refactoring as they grow in skill